-As a kid, I started taking things apart as soon as could turn a screwdriver.
+As a kid, I took things apart as soon as I learned to use a screwdriver.
 Nothing was safe!
-New toys would be broken down to their core components in a week or two once in my possession.
-I eventually figured out how to put things back together (in working condition) and commonly with one or more modifications to improve my own, personal experiences.
+New gadgets would eventually be dissected to their core to see how they worked and when I put them back together, it frequently included one or more modifications meant to improve their use.

 My Work Style

 As an experienced manager, I lead by example.
-As a practitioner, I work independently within a collaborative environment so, it gets done and done right.
+As a practitioner, I like to collaborate in larger groups for shared knowledge and consensus, then execute the work independently or in small groups.
 I love to get my hands dirty whether I’m a manager or a contributor.
 I integrate well across organizational hierarchy and am a champion for a user-centered development process.
 The goal is to make sure everyone is on the same page and headed in the right direction.

 click here to view the design process I commonly follow